MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/vm/vminsights-overview.md

 ---
-title: What is VM insights?
+title: Overview of VM insights
 description: Overview of VM insights, which monitors the health and performance of Azure VMs and automatically discovers and maps application components and their dependencies. ms.topic: conceptual
 author: guywi-ms